benswift/benswift.github.io/_posts/2019-02-07-reimagining-engineering-cs-at-the-anu.md

 culturally sophisticated artistic practice within CECS and the broader ANU campus.
 That's what I want us to be famous for.

-### You seem to have strong opinions about this stuff, what if it doesn't fit with the way the rest of the Reimagine Project shakes out?

-Look, obviously I know that this is all fluid---and I don't really know exactly how even some of my ideas here will work out in practice.
-So I know that everything here is up for grabs.

-Still, one can dream.

 ### Do you really get asked these questions *frequently*, Ben?

 No.